 We are honored to recognize the exceptional achievements in patient and family-centered integrated collaborative health care modeled by each of our award winners.
-We celebrated each individual at our 2022 conference in Boise, ID.
+We celebrated each individual at our 2023 conference in Phoenix, AZ.

 The annual CFHA Founders’ ECP Award serves as the highest recognition for an early career professional’s contributions to the field of integrated care.